ibm-cloud-docs/vpc/vpc-user-permissions.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Managing user permissions for VPC resources
+# Granting user permissions for VPC resources
 {: #managing-user-permissions-for-vpc-resources}

 {{site.data.keyword.vpc_full}} uses role-based access control that enables account administrators to control their users' access to VPC resources.
 Access can be assigned to individual users or to groups of users by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).